raven-computing/project-init/bootstrap/README.md

 ```

 The directory where Project Init will be installed depends on the user that executes the command.
 If you run the *install.sh* script as a regular user, then Project Init is installed in the user's private bin directory "$HOME/.local/bin".
 That directory should automatically be added to the $PATH environment variable for the underlying user on supported systems.
 If you run the *install.sh* script as root, then Project Init is installed in the system's bin directory "usr/local/bin".
 This will make the ```project-init``` command available to all users on the system.
 You might find it more convenient to install Project Init system-wide if managing a multi-user system.
-Otherwise, if you used on your own personal workstation, we recommend to install it as a regular user.
+Otherwise, if you want to use it on your own personal workstation, we recommend to install it as a regular user.

 ### Disable Confirmation Prompt